 - End-of-life expenses (medical, funeral)

-4. You Have Options
+4. Stacking Policies Gives You Options

 Should your financial needs change over your lifetime (and they often do), you have policy options.

-- Many times, you can convert your term life insurance policy into a permanent policy, if you determine you need permanent financial protection
+- Many times, you can convert your term life insurance policy into a permanent policy, if you determine you need permanent financial protection.

-- If your policy is no longer needed, you can cancel it
+- If your policy is no longer needed, you can cancel it.

-5. An Independent Agent Is A Must
+5. An Independent Life Insurance Agent is a Must

 What is an independent agent?
 A life insurance agent who can represent multiple carriers.